How Often Should I Feed My 2-month-old Puppy?

 Number of Meals

-The number of meals you should feed your dog each day will depend on their age and individual needs.
-Puppies usually require more frequent feeding, while adult dogs can typically have two meals a day.
+The number of meals you should feed your dog each day will depend on their and individual needs.
+Puppies usually require more frequent feeding, while can typically have two meals a day.
 It's essential to consult with your veterinarian to determine the appropriate feeding schedule for your dog's age and breed.

 Transition to Adult Food